Dev (Bengali actor): 2021-present : Family dramas, commercial expansion and continued success

+In 2024, he starred in the Srijit Mukherji directorial hostage thriller Tekka co-starring Rukmini Maitra and Swastika Mukherjee.
+His 45th film, it was released in Durga Puja 2024 to mixed reviews from the critics and positive reviews from the audience.
+In December 2024, he starred in the Soojit Dutta directorial action film titled Khadaan co-starring Jisshu Sengupta, Barkha Bisht and Idhika Paul.
+It marked his return to the action genre after a few years.
+It registered the highest first week gross and the highest single day collection for an Indian Bengali film; and emerged as the highest grossing Bengali film of 2024 and the second highest grossing Bengali film of all time.
+He has 3 upcoming films under various stages of production.
+The first is the Kaushik Ganguly directorial Dhumketu.
+Unreleased in 2016 due to fallout between the producer Rana Sarkar and Dev, it is scheduled to release on 15 August 2024, after amendments between the two.
+The second is a historical action biopic titled Raghu Dakat, scheduled to release in Durga Puja 2025.
+After that he will star in Projapoti 2 directed by Avijit Sen. A sequel to the 2022 film Projapoti, it is scheduled for a December 2025 release.

 Other works

 Television

 In November 2011, as a special appearance in Raj Chakraborty's serial Sobinoy Nibedon in Sananda TV, with a bevy of beauties wrapped around him, Dev showed his Romeo side, dancing to "Ami Romeo", "Khokababu jaye", "Gal mitthi mitthi bol" and "Paglu thoda sa karle romance".
 "I wish Naina and Joydeep a very happy married life," Dev later told t2.
 Again in March 2012, Dev appeared in a holi special show 'Ronger Anandey' at Sananda TV.

 In April 2010 and again in December 2011, he entered as a special guest in Mirakkel Akkel Challenger, an Indian Reality Show on Zee Bangla hosted by Mir Afsar Ali and directed by Subhankar Chattopadhyay.
 He also came as special guest in many shows such as Dadagiri Season 2, Season 4 etc. Dev became the main coach and judge of Dance Bangla Dance in the show's eighth season, replacing Mithun Chakraborty.